 Frequently asked questions

-A building included on the ‘List of Buildings of Special Architectural or Historic Interest’ drawn up by English Heritage and approved by the Department for Culture, Media and Sport (DCMS), under the Planning (Listed Buildings and Conservation Areas) Act 1990.
+A building included on the 'List of Buildings of Special Architectural or Historic Interest' drawn up by English Heritage and approved by the Department for Digital, Culture, Media & Sport, under the Planning (Listed Buildings and Conservation Areas) Act 1990.
 The protection covers both the interior and exterior of the property.
 Any object or structure fixed to the building and any object or structure within the curtilage (land) of the building which, although not fixed to the building, forms part of the land and has done so since before 1 July 1948, are also treated as part of the listed building.

 The list of historic buildings includes a description of each entry.
 List descriptions are not intended to provide a comprehensive or exclusive record of all features of importance and the amount of information available varies significantly.
 If a feature isn't included in the description, this doesn't mean that it's not of interest or that it can be removed or altered without consent.